python/mypy/docs/source/generics.rst

 .. code-block:: python

+    from collections.abc import Callable
-    from typing import Any, Callable, Optional, TypeVar, overload
+    from typing import Any, Optional, TypeVar, overload

     F = TypeVar('F', bound=Callable[..., Any])